saifeemustafaq/mentorship/cohort_1/bangarjay45@outlook.com/Cloud_Deployment_Services_and_Deployment_Models.md

 ## Takeaway.
 The biggest disadvantage is the extra cost.
 Even at a big company, a private cloud is going to be much smaller than a public cloud.
 This means there will likely be shortage of backups of data in case of a disaster or attack.
 And, less room for scaling up in case of usage spikes.

+# Community Cloud.

+- Public clouds are open to everyone, and private clouds are private to a single organization.
+- The cloud infrastructure is created for specific use by a specific community of consumers from organizations that have shared problems or goals.
+-  A community cloud could be built by one organization in an industry, and then rented out to others in the same industry with similar computing and security requirements.

+### Community Cloud – Pros
+Community cloud has many of the advantages of both public and private clouds.
+1. Cloud requirements and security that meet the needs of your industry.
+2. More scalable than private cloud.
+3. Cheaper than private cloud.

+### Community Cloud – Cons
+1. A community cloud doesn‘t exist for every community